 The team at Banner Health is here to help you along you or your loved one’s ALS journey.
 Find out more about how Banner Health may help test and diagnose ALS.

-While there is no test to diagnose ALS, there are other tests your doctor can prescribe to rule out other conditions or diseases.
+While there are no tests that specifically provide an ALS diagnosis, there are tests your doctor can prescribe to rule out other conditions or diseases.
 The types of tests your doctor may recommend can include:

-Ask your doctor about testing options to determine a diagnosis.
+Ask your doctor about ALS testing options to determine a diagnosis.